cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Suite IDs MUST include the final hyphen and MUST NOT include any characters after the final hyphen.

-Fields MUST be chosen as follows:
+Suite ID fields MUST be chosen as follows:

 - CURVE\_ID: a human-readable representation of the target elliptic curve.